ramdonti/learning-library/data-management-library/wsfc-sql-server/setup-the-2node-wsfc/setup-the-2node-wsfc.md

 * Repeat the all steps from **Task 1** to install **Failover Clustering features** in Node2

-## Task 3: Create Secondary Private IP's for Node1
+## Task 3: Create Secondary Private IPs for Node1

 Add two secondary IPs for each node.
 One is used for Windows Server Failover Clustering, and the other will be used for Always On Availability group listener.